natenka/pyneng-book-en/docs/source/book/02_git_github/pyneng_github.rst

     -
     +

-     Check playbook execution on the R1 router.
+     Check playbook execution on R1 router.

-In this command ``-p`` flag indicates that the output of the Linux diff utility should be displayed for changes, not just the commit comment.
+In this command ``-p`` flag indicates that the output of Linux diff utility should be displayed for changes, not just commit comment.
 In turn, ``-1`` indicates that only the latest commit should be shown.

 View changes that will be synchronized
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The previous version of “git log” relies on the number of commands but this is not always convenient.
-Before executing “git pull” you can see what changes have been made since the last synchronization.
+The previous version of *git log* relies on number of commands but this is not always convenient.
+Before executing *git pull* you can see what changes have been made since last synchronization.

 The following command shall be used: